A Guide to the Welfare System in the UK – Chapter 2, Part II

 How many people in the UK are classified as long-term unemployed?

-The number of long-term unemployed (people who have been looking for a job for over 12 months) in the UK is 1% as of July 2020.
-These people find themselves in an extremely difficult financial situation, often relying on payday loans online and loans for people on benefits to survive.
+The number of long-term unemployed (people who have been looking for a job for over 12 months) in the UK is 1% as of July 2024.
+These people find themselves in an extremely difficult financial situation, often relying on payday loans online to survive.

 How much does the UK spend on welfare for every citizen?